yxlin/yxlin.github.io/_docs/fixed-effect-model/many_participants.md

 # [1] 1.01
 ```

-By setting the option, _pll_, which stands for posterior log-likelihood,
+By setting the option, _pll_ (posterior log-likelihood),
-to FALSE and the option, _den_, which stands for density plot, to TRUE , you
+to FALSE and the option, _den_ (density plot), to TRUE , we
 can check the trace plots for each model parameters.
 Because there are
-twenty participants, it will be difficult to see figures clearly.
-I
+several participants, the size of the figure is considerably large.
-plotted them separately in a pdf file to check it.
-Here showed the posterior
+It may be a better to plot separately in a pdf file and check it later.
-density plots for one of the participants.
-Note that because there are
-a lot of data, this would be, perhaps, 100s MB pdf file.

 ```
 pdf("figs/subjects-density.pdf")
-lapply(sam, ggdmc:::plot.model, pll = FALSE, den = TRUE )
+lapply(fit, ggdmc:::plot.model, pll = FALSE, den = TRUE )
 dev.off()
 ```